Solar panels: mortgage & tax

 Would you like to finance solar panels through your mortgage?
 In many cases, this is possible.
 If you inform your mortgage provider that you want to increase your mortgage for solar panels, they often approve it.
 After all, your monthly expenses immediately decrease due to lower energy costs — freeing up money to cover the slightly higher mortgage payments.

 However, there are limits.
-Your total mortgage cannot exceed 106% of your home's value, and an income assessment is also required.
+Your total mortgage cannot exceed 106 per cent of your home's value, and an income assessment is also required.
 To understand what this means for your situation, always consult your mortgage advisor.

 What counts as energy-saving measures for your mortgage?

 Solar panels are considered energy-saving measures for your mortgage.
 If you are buying a home and plan to make it more sustainable — for example, by financing solar panels through your mortgage — you can borrow more than usual.
-In 2024, you can borrow up to 106% of your home’s value (instead of the standard 100%) when funding energy-efficient upgrades.
+In 2026, you can borrow up to 106 per cent of your home’s value (instead of the standard 100 per cent) when funding energy-efficient upgrades.

 Do solar panels increase your home's value?